radekhecl/nft-you/README.md

 The whole ecosystem is composed from the 2 things.

 - Smart Contract(s) - data warehouse
+- Manager application - works as an experience gateway
 - Sattelite Applications - heart that moves the world

 ### Smart Contract